France Laux: Career at CBS and Mutual

 His popularity soon gained Laux notice with CBS, which had bought KMOX shortly after the start of the 1929 season.
 He called the World Series for CBS from 1933 to 1938, and the first eight All-Star Games from 1933 to 1941, the last three of those for Mutual.
 He turned down offers to broadcast for the Yankees and Giants in New York, preferring to stay in St. Louis, where he had a huge following.
 He won the first Sporting News Announcer of the Year Award in 1937.

 Later life

-After 1953, Laux turned his attention to a bowling house he had bought in St. Louis after the war.
+After 1953, Laux turned his attention to a bowling house he bought in St. Louis after the war.
 He also served as secretary of the American Bowling Congress for many years.

 Family

-On December 3, 1928, Laux married Pearl Genevieve Boyer (1900-1976), a professional singer.
-Laux had two sons with Boyer, France Albert Laux (1929-2012) and Roger Harry Laux (1930-1981).
+On December 3, 1928, Laux married Pearl Genevieve Boyer (1900–1976), a professional singer.
+Laux had two sons with Boyer, France Albert Laux (1929–2012) and Roger Harry Laux (1930–1981).
 His remains are interred, with those of his wife Pearl, in Calvary Cemetery, Edwardsville, Illinois.